ajbouh/substrate/README.md

     sudo reboot
     ```

 6. Back on your development machine you should add the NUC's IP address to your `/etc/hosts` file and `~/.ssh/config`.
+Be sure to use the machine's actual IP address, which is not always going to be `192.168.1.193`.
     ```
     # /etc/hosts
     192.168.1.193 substrate.home.arpa